dastgirp/eBG/README.md

 # Installation Steps #

 Client:
-    Put the contents of resnametable.txt to GRF
+    1) Put the contents of resnametable.txt to GRF
+    2) Put the contents of mapnametable.txt to GRF
+    Optional:
+    1) To be done only if .bg_common[6] have 1st bit set and .bg_common[7] is custom Item
+        a) Put contents of System/itemInfo.lua to your itemInfo.lua/lub

 Server:
     Conf: